timescale/docs/use-timescale/services/dynamic-postgresql.md

 ## Billing

-With Dynamic PostgreSQL, your bill has 3 components:
+With Dynamic PostgreSQL, your bill has 2 components:
-*   Usage-based storage, based on your data-volume in GB/hours
+*   Your storage costs, billed in GB/hours
-*   Compute base, the minimum of your compute range, in CPU/hours
-*   Any metered usage above your compute base, in CPU/hours
+*   Your compute costs, which is your base compute plus any fractional CPU usage above your base, up to your max, in CPU/hours